noopur-zambare/noopur-zambare.github.io/_projects/project-2.md

 ---
-title: "Meta-Reinforcement Learning with GANs for Text Classification "
+title: "Meta Learning with GANs for Text Classification "
+excerpt: "ML framework for Text Classification using Meta-Learning with GAN"
 collection: projects
 permalink: /projects/project-2

 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+### ML framework for Text Classification using Meta-Learning with GAN

 - Applied a cutting-edge Meta-Reinforcement Learning framework to substantially improve model performance and facilitate rapid adaptation to dynamically changing environments and tasks.
 - Developed Generative Adversarial Networks (GANs) for data augmentation, producing synthetic training samples.